AlyLopez02/Challenge-1/README.md

     - Put some selectors together so that they would all be affected at the same time
 - Edited some code to make sure that the deployed website would look the same as the example
     - Added `display: inline;` to the `#seo` selector so that my use of the section semantic element in the HTML code would not mess up the first header
-- Changed some class selectors to become id selectors since I switched some of those attributes in the HTML file.
+- Changed a class selector to become id selector since I switched the attribute in the HTML file.
 - Changed some id selectors to simply be element selectors because it made more sense
     - Made what became `footer h4` to simply `h4` since there was no other `h4`
 - Etc.